mit-ccc/twclient/README.rst

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+..
+[1] You will of course need to make sure you have the right to use all of your credentials and are complying with Twitter's terms of use.